4 Employee Handbook Mistakes, And How to Avoid Them

 Table of Contents

 Ahh, the employee handbook.
-The traditional employee how-to helps new hires settle in, and seasoned employees stay in line with company culture, policies, and procedures.
+This traditional how-to guide helps new hires settle in and seasoned employees stay in line with company culture, policies, and procedures.

 Sounds great.
 But there’s one major problem: most employees don’t bother to read them.